solarstar101/Movie-Info-JS/README.md

 # Movie-Info-JS
-Application using JavaScript ES6, jQuery along with Axios for making HTTP requests to the OMDb API.
+Application using JavaScript ES6, Vanilla JS with Axios for making HTTP requests to the OMDb API.